 4. Insufficient Heat from the Registers

 The problem could be a dirty air filter.
 Trace the air filter and check if it is clogged.
 A build-up of flint on the filter impedes air flow.
 It is possible that your fan belt may have broken.
 This needs to be replaced.
 If the fan belt is in good condition, check the supply air fan.
 It may have burned out and needs to be replaced.
 If your clothes dryer is close to the boiler, it is best to change its location.
-Dryers produce a lot of airborne lint which could contribute to a build-up of flint in your boiler air filter.
+Dryers produce a lot of airborne lint which could contribute to a build-up of lint in your boiler air filter.